 Queen Elizabeth Park is the highest point within the City of Vancouver proper.
 Its 52 hectares (~130 acres) of park land are covered with flowers, gardens and trees.

 The same as most other places of interest in the Lower Mainland, Queen Elizabeth Park has been negatively impacted by the coronavirus pandemic.

-The pitch & putt golf course, Bloedel Conservatory and the tennis courts at the park were all closed for a while, but have since reopened as of July 13th.
+The pitch & putt golf course, Bloedel Conservatory and the tennis courts at the park were all closed for a while, but then reopened as of July 13th.
 The Seasons in the Park restaurant is also back in business (including for dine-in service).

 Events like the Vancouver Cherry Blossom Festival’s Big Picnic (scheduled for April 11th) and Vancouver International Marathon (scheduled to start on May 3rd at Queen Elizabeth Park) were cancelled, as was the annual Christmas at Bloedel event in December.